 If you prefer to set your own agenda, I share the steps I take to plan my itinerary on any long-distance walk (using the Chemin de Stevenson as a case study)

-A daily bus service connects Saint-Cirq-Lapopie with Figeac, Cahors and with Cajarc (on the traditional Chemin de Saint-Jacques route) and with Conduché, Bouziès and Vers (if you are following the Célé variante).
+A daily bus service (select Département 46, ligne 889) connects Saint-Cirq-Lapopie with Figeac and Cahors, with Cajarc (on the traditional Chemin de Saint-Jacques route) and with Conduché, Bouziès and Vers (if you are following the Célé variante).

 Tourist Office in Saint-Cirq-Lapopie